Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > Whether to use the device number in the CNID backends.
 Helps when the device number is not constant across a reboot, e.g. cluster, ...

-convert appledouble = *BOOLEAN* (default: *yes*) **(V)**
+convert appledouble = *BOOLEAN* (default: *no*) **(V)**

-> Whether automatic conversion from AppleDouble v2 to Extended Attributes is performed when accessing filesystems from clients.
+> Perform automatic conversion of AppleDouble v2 metadata files to filesystem Extended Attributes dynamically when accessing filesystems from clients.
-This is generally useful, but costs some performance.
-It's recommendable to run **dbd** on volumes and do the conversion with that.
-Then this option can be set to *no*.
+>
+> This is useful when upgrading from Netatalk v2 to a later version, but incurs a small performance cost for every filesystem access.
+If you run **dbd**(1) on the volumes to convert after upgrading Netatalk, you don't need to enable this option, as the conversion is done by **dbd**(1) and not on the fly.

 delete veto files = *BOOLEAN* (default: *no*) **(V)**